themaplelab/swan/tests/README.md

 ## Testing

+These tests must be able to run on macOS **and** Linux.
+The testing scripts are WIP and we are adding features as we need them.
 ### Adding tests

-If you want to add a new group (directory) of tests:
+If you want to add a new set of tests:

 1. Create a new directory in a fitting spot with a good name that justifies having a separate directory for the tests
 2. Create a `test.bash` in the new directory with the following contents (replace `<relative_path_to_tester.bash>` and make sure it is executable)